beginner-corp/docs.begin.com/src/shared/docs/en/event-functions/provisioning.md

 ## Provisioning new event functions

-To provision a new event function, in the root of your project, open your app's Architect project manifest file (usually `.arc`):
+To provision a new event function, in the root of your project, open your app's Architect project manifest file (usually `app.arc`):

 1. Find your project's `@events` pragma
   - If you don't already have one, add to a new line: `@events`